 Creating a 180-degree radar view of your risks

-In a nutshell, you need a method to organise and view your risk information so that it enables you to glean meta intelligence and insights.
+In a nutshell, you need a method to organize and view your risk information so that it enables you to glean meta intelligence and insights.

 Long lists of risks will only generate so much insight, however.
-Ideally, you want to visualise your overall risk picture.
+Ideally, you want to visualize your overall risk picture.

-What is needed is to determine an organisation’s unique set of risk categories, mapped to its value chain.
+What is needed is to determine an organization’s unique set of risk categories, mapped to its value chain.
 These risk categories can then be represented as a 180-degree, semi-circle risk radar.

 Sitting beneath each wedge, you then plot your individual risks.
-Depending on the size of your organisation, this could be hundreds, or even thousands, of risks.
+Depending on the size of your organization, this could be hundreds, or even thousands, of risks.